 Prerequisite: Minimum grade of C in EET 3086C and CET 3464C

-This advanced signal processing course includes the study of signals and systems, transformation techniques, digital filter designs, and practical applications of DSP.
-Students will use MATLAB and a DSP microprocessor to get an in-depth understanding and hands-on experience.
+This introductory signal processing course includes the study of signals and systems, transformation techniques, digital filter designs, and practical applications of DSP.
+Students will work on design projects to get an in-depth understanding of signals, systems, and DSP applications.
 Minimum grade of C required if used to satisfy Electrical and Computer Engineering Technology, B.S.
 Degree requirement.
-(Special Fee: $55.00).
+(Special Fee: $57.00).